Preparing Your Dog for Dog Boarding

 Consider packing:

-• A worn, unwashed t-shirt or blanket carrying your scent
+- A worn, unwashed t-shirt or blanket with your scent

 Training Techniques to Prep for Boarding Stays

-If possible 2-3 weeks before boarding, begin implementing training to get your dog gradually accustomed to breaks from you.
-This eases the shock of you suddenly disappearing for days when their stay begins.
+A few weeks before boarding, start training your dog to get used to being away from you.
+This helps ease the transition when their stay begins.

 Helpful techniques include: